DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 > **Note:** This Appendix focuses on the **ESP32-CAM-MB** implementation, but as an alternative, consider the newer ESP32 WROVER-CAM and breakout board, as mentioned in **Section 7**, **Figure 6** for a simpler implementation.

 The ESP32 CAM drives GPIO pins with 3.3V logic.
 This may well be incompatible with the master l2C signals at 5V.
 It is essential that appropriate voltage level shifting and buffering is used where necessary.
-Unbuffered I2C is limited in range but a cheap P82B715 bus extender gives up to 30m of I2C capability.
-A Sparkfun differential i2c driver/endpoint may also be used to achieve long lengths and voltage shifting (3.5v to 5v) if needed.
-The prototype Sensor CAM was mounted on a “perf” board that holds two bank trip LEDs, power LED, I2C buffer, a number of required pull-up resistors, capacitors and a voltage regulator so that it can operate and be powered over a single 5m CAT5 cable for greater convenience.
-A 3m USB connection need only be used for setup and diagnosis.
-The prototype board plugs into the socket of ESP32-CAM-MB USB adaptor (with 5V pin cut off) but can also use other FTDI interfaces.
+Unbuffered I2C is limited in range but a Sparkfun differential i2c driver/endpoint may also be used to achieve long lengths and voltage shifting (3.5v to 5v) if needed.

-The CAM prototype can be Reset remotely by software or by cycling the power supply.
-It can be placed in program mode by a logic signal (GPIO0) over the CAT5 cable if needed, and similarly placed in WebServer mode (GPIO14) or Sensor mode remotely independent of I2C master.
-The GPIO0 & 14 pins may be isolated from CAT5 cable with MOSFETS.
-The CAM MUST be rigidly mounted as it's response to any image vibration can trip sensors.It is best not moved after sensor location programming as precise realignment could be tedious.
-It is, however,advisable to make guides or jig arrangement to at least be able to remove(for maintenance) and return with minimal misalignment to cover the same field of view.
+The sensorCAM can be Reset remotely by software or by cycling the power supply.
+The CAM MUST be rigidly mounted as its response to any image vibration can trip sensors.
+It is best not moved after sensor location programming as precise realignment could be tedious.
+It is, however, advisable to make guides or jig arrangement to at least be able to remove (for maintenance) and return with minimal misalignment to cover the same field of view.
 The LED method of placing/positioning sensors may be necessary if a long USB cable is impractical.
 A 5m buffered USB cable might be advantageous.
-Even so,programming or imaging over a long USB cable may never be satisfactory.
+Even so, programming or imaging over a very long USB cable may not be satisfactory.

-One PCA9515A based module offers a simpler, but limited, interface to an i2c bus the use of will act as a level changer (3.3V to 5V) and can connect to a SHORT i2c bus (max 3m).
-You may use 2mm foam adhesive tape to mount a PCA9515A on the back of an ESP32-CAM-MB and solder on the 5 jumper wires directly as shown below.If the i2c length is near or just over the limit, an optional LTC4311 extender can be attached to boost the signal.
-As shown, this option relies on 5V USB power so needs a dedicated(permanent) USB cable connection.
-A local 5v buck converter can be added beside the CAM for a better supply.
-You can also extend a cable between the PCA9515 buffer and CAM (2m).
+The PCA9515A based module offers a simpler, but limited, interface to an i2c bus the use of will act as a level changer (3.3V to 5V) and can connect to a SHORT i2c bus (max 2-3m).
+You may use 2mm foam adhesive tape to mount a PCA9515A on the back of an ESP32-CAM-MB and solder on the 5 jumper wires directly as shown below.
+If the i2c length is near or just over the limit, an optional LTC4311 extender can be attached to boost the signal.
+As indicated, this option relies on 5V USB power so needs a dedicated (permanent) USB cable connection.
+A local 5v buck converter can be used beside the CAM for a better supply.
+This is included on the Wrover breakout board.
+You could also extend a cable between the PCA9515 buffer and CAM (1m).

 A programmable nLED and 330ohm resistor may be attached to the PCA9515A from 3.3V VCC to GPIO14 to aid testing.
+Also useful on a Wrover CAM if on that path.

 ![ESP32 CAM MB with PCA9515A and LTC4311](/_static/images/ex-sensorcam/esp32-cam-mb-with-pca9515a-ltc4311.png)

 Alternatively, The Sparkfun endpoint is perhaps the best overall solution at this stage for driving one (or more) sensorCAMs.
 It provides greater lengths of cable without extending the Command Station i2c local bus.
 The endpoints are used in pairs, connected by a long (<100m) differential pair cat5 cable providing power and communications.
 It can provide buffering, level shifting and power, but care is needed at the CS end to avoid over-voltage damage.
 It is suggested, with a 5V CS, that the Endpoint pullup jumpers at the CS end be cut for safety.
-The sensorCAM Endpoint default pullups are needed for the 3.3V CAM i2c bus.The CS Endpoint requires 3.3V power(from the CS) and a separate (7 to 9V) DC supply for the Buck & CAM.
+The sensorCAM Endpoint default pullups are needed for the 3.3V CAM i2c bus.
+The CS Endpoint requires 3.3V power(from the CS) and a separate (7 to 9V) DC supply for the Buck & CAM.

 Typical device applications (with BUCK 5V inverters):